Mayor of Exeter: Lord mayor status

 The role of Mayor was granted the dignity and style of Lord Mayor by letters patent dated 1 May 2002 as the result of a competition to celebrate the Golden Jubilee of Elizabeth II.

 Former mayors

 Robert Wilsford served the most terms of any mayor, serving 12 terms between 1374 and 1394.

 Alphred Duport was elected mayor eight times, first in 1269, and for the last time in 1284.
 He was executed following his last tenure, for dereliction of duty.
 The Precentor of the cathedral, Walter Lechlade had been murdered in November 1283, and the culprit fled through the south gate at a time when it should have been locked.
 The keeper of the gate, and Duport as the responsible officer of the city, were both hanged.

 More recently, Rowland Glave Saunders served six terms in office, due to the outbreak of World War II.

-A number of mayors were also Member of Parliament (mostly for Exeter), including:
+A number of mayors were also Members of Parliament (mostly for Exeter), including: